prrvchr/OAuth2OOo/DATAPROTECTIONPOLICY.md

 ## Introduction:

-the privacy of our OAuth2OOo software users is very important to us, and we are commited to safguarding it.
+the privacy of our OAuth2OOo software users is very important to us, and we are commited to safeguarding it.

 This policy explains what we do with your personal information.